thuml/Sundial/README.md

 | 2880            | 1440              | 1                   | 789ms          | KV Cache               |
 | 2880            | 720               | 20                  | 949ms          | Shared Condition       |

-All you need is a network connection and the HuggingFace access!
+All you need is a network and a HuggingFace account!

 ```
 pip install transformers==4.40.1